rollbar/docs/guides/saml.md

 * Select `OneLogin` as your identity prvider and then paste the XML SAML metadata for the provider and save it.

 ## Azure

-You must be an admin of your Azure account to complete the following steps.
-{: .info}

 **In Azure**